KatarinaDraganovCsordas/Simple-projects-JavaScript/Sidebar/README.md

 * Close Button: A close button inside the sidebar allows users to manually close it if needed.
 * Links: The sidebar contains links to various pages of the website, providing easy navigation.
 * Social Media Icons: Social media icons are included at the bottom of the sidebar for easy access to social profiles.

+## Technologies Used:
+* HTML: Used for structuring the content of the webpage.
+* CSS: Used for styling the sidebar and its components.
+* JavaScript: Used for implementing functionality such as toggling the sidebar open and closed.